 Fixed Install Motorhome Safe

 These larger safes need to be bolted into the vehicle and preferably in such a way that they are not easy to remove.
-This one weighs around 9lbs but obviously, it is much more secure than the compact safe above and according to the image on Amazon it comes filled with cash and jewelry!!!
-On second thoughts, maybe we should buy more than one!?
+This one weighs around 9lbs but obviously, it is much more secure than the compact safe above, and according to the image on Amazon it comes filled with cash and jewelry!!!
+On second thought, maybe we should buy more than one!?

 Hidden Vehicle GPS Tracker